awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

   In AWS IoT Greengrass V2, you use *deployments* to define the software components and configurations that run on core devices\.
 Each deployment targets a single core device or an AWS IoT thing group that can contain multiple core devices\.
 Deployments to thing groups are continuous, so when you add a core device to a thing group, it receives the software configuration for that fleet\.
 For more information, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

   You can also create local deployments to develop and test custom software components\.
-For more information, see [Create local AWS IoT Greengrass components](create-components.md)\.
+For more information, see [Create AWS IoT Greengrass components](create-components.md)\.
 + **AWS IoT Greengrass Core software and connectors**

   In AWS IoT Greengrass V1, the AWS IoT Greengrass Core software is a single package that contains the software and all of its features\.
 AWS IoT Greengrass connectors are modules that you deploy to AWS IoT Greengrass V1 core devices\.